James-Wirth/ai-graph/README.md

 def start_node(
     question: str = ag.From("question"),
     data: Optional[Dict[str, float]] = ag.From("data"),
-) -> Input:
+) -> BundledInput:
     """
     - Python code in the function body executes when the node is reached.
-    - The function return is passed to the next node as the input.
+    - The return from each function is passed to the next node.

-    - In this example, we'll just format the input arguments into a nice Pydantic schema.
+    - In this example, we'll just bundle the initial arguments into a nice Pydantic schema.
     """
-    return Input(question=question, data=data)
+    return BundledInput(question=question, data=data)
 ```

 We've specified the next node (`routing_node`) in the decorator.
 The compiler will automatically create the edge when the graph is run.